MagnusHaughey/spatial_ecDNA_patterns/README.md

 bash ./ABC_full_algorithm.sh
 ```

 Uniform prior distributions for parameters s and k are assumed, and the list of q values to simulate must be explicitly specified.
 Parameters of the prior distributions can be edited in the ABC_input_parameters.txt file.
+This outputs data to a file in a directory named /ABC_raw_results/, with each line of the file following the format:

+patient_ID,simulated_s,simulated_k,simulated_q,simulated_random_seed,tumourCore_wassersteinDistance,simulated_coreSample_radius,tumourMargin_wassersteinDistance,simulated_marginSample_centerCoordinateX,simulated_marginSample_centerCoordinateY,simulated_marginSample_radius,tumourLeadingEdge_wassersteinDistance,simulated_leadingEdgeSample_centerCoordinateX,simulated_leadingEdgeSample_centerCoordinateY,simulated_leadingEdgeSample_radius